Nephron: Renal tubule

+The epithelial cells that form these nephron segments can be distinguished by the shapes of their actin cytoskeleton visualized by confocal microscopy of fluorescent phalloidin.

 Blood from the efferent arteriole, containing everything that was not filtered out in the glomerulus, moves into the peritubular capillaries, tiny blood vessels that surround the loop of Henle and the proximal and distal tubules, where the tubular fluid flows.
 Substances then reabsorb from the latter back to the blood stream.

 The peritubular capillaries then recombine to form an efferent venule, which combines with efferent venules from other nephrons into the renal vein, and rejoins the main bloodstream.

-Length difference
+Difference in Length of Nephrons

 Cortical nephrons (the majority of nephrons) start high in the cortex and have a short loop of Henle which does not penetrate deeply into the medulla.
 Cortical nephrons can be subdivided into superficial cortical nephrons and midcortical nephrons.

 Juxtamedullary nephrons start low in the cortex near the medulla and have a long loop of Henle which penetrates deeply into the renal medulla: only they have their loop of Henle surrounded by the vasa recta.
 These long loops of Henle and their associated vasa recta create a hyperosmolar gradient that allows for the generation of concentrated urine.
 Also the hairpin bend penetrates up to the inner zone of medulla.

 Juxtamedullary nephrons are found only in birds and mammals, and have a specific location: medullary refers to the renal medulla, while juxta (Latin: near) refers to the relative position of the renal corpuscle of this nephron - near the medulla, but still in the cortex.
 In other words, a juxtamedullary nephron is a nephron whose renal corpuscle is near the medulla, and whose proximal convoluted tubule and its associated loop of Henle occur deeper in the medulla than the other type of nephron, the cortical nephron.

 The juxtamedullary nephrons comprise only about 15% of the nephrons in the human kidney.
 However, it is this type of nephron which is most often depicted in illustrations of nephrons.

 In humans, cortical nephrons have their renal corpuscles in the outer two thirds of the cortex, whereas juxtamedullary nephrons have their corpuscles in the inner third of the cortex.